Donald Beezley

-Donald Beezley was a state legislator in Colorado from 2010 to 2012.
+Donald Beezley is a former state legislator in Colorado, serving from 2010 to 2012.
 He represented the 33rd district, centered on Broomfield, Colorado.

 Biography

 Early life and education

-Beezley earned his B.S. in finance from the University of Colorado.
+Beezley earned his B.S.in finance from the University of Colorado.
 He went on to receive an M.A. in liberal studies from Regis University in 2006.
 Since 2002, Beezley has been the vice president of M&A ProForma West Limited, a mergers and acquisition firm.
 He has also worked as president of Tager Enterprises since 2005.
 He is the managing member of Health Source Regional Development LLC, a position he has held since 2007.

 Legislative career

 2010 election

 Beezley ran against Democratic incumbent Dianne Primavera for the 33rd State House District seat, a legislative district which contained more registered Republicans than Democrats though was still considered a swing district.
 This race was among those targeted by Colorado Republicans hoping to make gains during the midterm 2010 legislative elections.
 Beezley narrowly unseated Primavera with 50.4% of the vote after receiving 314 more votes, one of the closest legislative races in the state.
 Beezley was sworn into office in January 2011.